<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Set-ADUser: A parameter cannot be found that matches parameter name 'extensionAttribute2'.

-For such attributes that are empty, add:
+For such attributes that are empty, “Add”:

 Set-ADUser -Identity SnowWhite -Add @{extensionAttribute2="innocent"}

-For such attributes that already have a value, replace:
+To change such attributes that already have a value, “Replace”:

 Set-ADUser -Identity SnowWhite -Replace @{extensionAttribute2="innocent"}